Dobrochov

 Dobrochov is a municipality and village in Prostějov District in the Olomouc Region of the Czech Republic.
 It has about 400 inhabitants.

 Geography

 Dobrochov is located about 9 km south of Prostějov and 24 km southwest of Olomouc.
 It lies in an agricultural landscape in the Upper Morava Valley.
-The highest point is a contour line at 298 m above sea level.
+The highest point is at 298 m above sea level.

+Demographics

 Transport

-The D46 motorway passes through the municipality.
+The D46 motorway from Olomouc to Vyškov passes through the municipality.